-Condoms are one of the oldest and most popular varieties of birth control and STD prevention in the world.
+Condoms are one of the oldest and most popular varieties of STD prevention in the world.
 They are made from a thin piece of material—usually latex, but sometimes polyurethane—which creates a barrier between partners, their genitals and other parts of their body that might be exposed to the genitals.

 Types of Condoms

 While the word condom has often become synonymous with the external condom (also known as the male condom), condoms aren’t for penises alone.
 The internal condom (also known as the female condom) is another type of condom that is equally effective at creating a barrier between partners.
 The internal condom is a type of condom that, instead of being slipped over the exterior of a penis like a sheath, is inserted into a vagina to create a protective barrier.
 If external condoms aren’t right for you and your partners, internal condoms should be considered as another great option for having safer sex.